• Skip to main content

 • 1 28-oz can whole peeled tomatoes, pureed in a blender

-• 2 tbsp chopped parsley, divided
+• 2 tablespoon chopped parsley, divided

 • 2 cups cooked cannellini beans, or 1 can, drained and rinsed